Set Image Layer Properties

 Vertex Color

-Due to differences in color generation principles, there is a distinction in how devices like monitors and projectors (which directly synthesize colors using light) and printing devices like printers and presses (which use pigments) generate colors.
-To address these different color generation methods, SuperMap provides 7 color spaces: RGB, CMYK, RGBA, CMY, YIQ, YUV, and YCC.
+Due to differences in color formation principles, there is a distinction in the way color is generated between display devices such as monitors and projectors that directly synthesize colors using light, and printing devices such as printers and presses that use pigments.
+To address these different color formation methods, SuperMap provides 7 color spaces: RGB, CMYK, RGBA, CMY, YIQ, YUV, and YCC.

-The drop-down list in the vertex color combo box lists the supported color spaces, used to set the color display mode of the image data.
-Click the drop-down button to the right of the "color mode:" label, and select the desired vertex color from the popped-up drop-down menu to complete the vertex color setting.
+The drop-down list of the Vertex Color combo box lists the supported color spaces, used to set the color display mode of the image data.
+Click the drop-down button on the right of the "Color Mode:" label and select the desired vertex color from the pop-up menu to complete the vertex color setting.
 The default vertex color is RGB.

 Vertex Color Description

-RGB Primarily used in display systems.
-RGB is an abbreviation for Red, Green, Blue.
-The RGB vertex color assigns an intensity value in the range 0~255 to the RGB component of each pixel in the image using the RGB model.
+RGB Mainly used in display systems.
+RGB stands for Red, Green, Blue.
+The RGB vertex color uses the RGB model to assign an intensity value between 0 and 255 to the RGB components of each pixel in the image.

-CMYK Primarily used in printing systems.
+CMYK Mainly used in printing systems.
 CMYK stands for Cyan, Magenta, Yellow, and Key (Black).
-It mixes various colored pigments by adjusting the concentration of the three basic colors cyan, magenta, and yellow, and uses black to adjust lightness and purity.
+It generates various colors by mixing the concentrations of the three primary colors (Cyan, Magenta, Yellow) and uses black to adjust brightness and purity.

-RGBA Primarily used in display systems.
-RGB is an abbreviation for Red, Green, Blue, and A is used to control transparency.
+RGBA Mainly used in display systems.
+RGB stands for Red, Green, Blue, and A is used to control transparency.

-CMY Primarily used in printing systems.
-CMY (Cyan, Magenta, Yellow) stands for cyan, magenta, and yellow.
-This type mixes various colored pigments by adjusting the concentration of the three basic colors cyan, magenta, and yellow.
+CMY Mainly used in printing systems.
+CMY (Cyan, Magenta, Yellow) generates various colors by mixing the concentrations of the three primary colors.

-YIQ Primarily used for the North American television system (NTSC).
+YIQ Primarily used in the North American television system (NTSC).

-YUV Primarily used for the European television system (PAL).
+YUV Primarily used in the European television system (PAL).

 Image Color Scheme